What is a Clinical Psychologist?

 Dr Sirja van Zyl

-Sirja (pronounced like the country Syria) originally comes from Germany, but has completed all her training in the UK.
-She is an experienced Clinical Psychologist who has been working with children and young people for twenty years.
+Sirja (pronounced like the country Syria) originally comes from Germany, but has lived in the UK all her adult life.
+She is an experienced Clinical Psychologist who has been working with children and young people for over twenty years.
 She gained an undergraduate degree (BSc Hons) in Psychology at the University of Leeds in 1998.
 She then trained as a Clinical Psychologist at University College London, and obtained her doctorate (DClinPsy) in 2004.
 Sirja has worked in a range of private and NHS settings with children and young people in London and across Kent.
 She is a registered member of the Health and Care Professions Council (HCPC).
-As it is important to Sirja that the treatment she offers is evidence based and effective, she regularly attends training courses to further add to her skills.

-Sirja has extensive experience in working with children and young people affected by a range of emotional and behavioural difficulties, including trauma, difficulties at school, within the family and friendship issues as well as anxiety and low mood.
-She also has special interest in the assessment and post diagnostic support of children and young people with neurodevelopmental difficulties, including autism and tic disorder/ Touette’s Syndrome.
-She is trained in a range of therapeutic models including Cognitive Behavioural Therapy (CBT) and Eye Movement Desensitisation Reprocessing (EMDR).
+Sirja is passionate about enabling young people to live meaningful and fulfilled lives.
+She has a special interest in the assessment and support of young people with neurodevelopmental difficulties, such as autism and tics and Tourette Syndrome.
+Sirja also has extensive experience in working with children and young people affected by a range of emotional and behavioural difficulties, including trauma, difficulties at school, within the family and friendship issues as well as anxiety and low mood.
+She is trained in a range of therapeutic models including Cognitive Behavioural Therapy (CBT), Eye Movement Desensitisation Reprocessing (EMDR) and Comprehensive Behaviour Intervention for Tics.

 Sirja understands the challenge families often face in finding the right support for a child or young person who is experiencing a difficult time in their life.
 She believes that a trusting and positive relationship with the clinician offering this work is vital and welcomes contact from families or young people who would like to seek support, but may wish to discuss this first.